-The Council's new Corporate Business Plan, supported by the Climate Change Strategy, has put tackling climate change at the heart of the Council's agenda going forward.
-The Climate Change Strategy describes how we are committed to working towards making the Council's services and operations are carbon neutral by 2030, and to work with our communities and businesses to achieve carbon neutrality across the whole of Runnymede by 2050 in line with national targets.
+The Council's Corporate Business Plan, supported by the Climate Change Strategy, has put tackling climate change at the heart of the Council's agenda going forward.
+The Climate Change Strategy describes how we are committed to working towards making the Council's services and operations net zero carbon by 2030, and to work with our communities and businesses to achieve net zero carbon emissions across the whole of Runnymede by 2050 in line with national targets.
+In December 2023, the Council declared a climate emergency, reiterating its commitment to achieving these targets.

 The Strategy recognises that the Council has an obligation to reduce carbon emissions from its operations and to play its part in supporting communities and businesses to do the same.
-Whilst addressing climate change is everyone's responsibility - and we collectively have a role to play on the journey to carbon neutrality by 2030 and 2050 - there is a significant opportunity available for the Council to act as a facilitator and enabler for change.
+Whilst addressing climate change is everyone's responsibility - and we collectively have a role to play on the journey to carbon net zero by 2030 and 2050 - there is a significant opportunity available for the Council to act as a facilitator and enabler for change.
 We are aware that there are lots of activities already underway outside of the Council, led by a range of community groups.
 The Council can help by creating conversation about how things need to change, taking action where it can, supporting and enabling others to play their part, including supporting Government and other stakeholders to make changes.
 The Council can also lead by example and take action to reduce carbon emissions from its own services and operations.

-The following indicative Climate Change Action Plan supports the delivery of objectives in the Climate Change Strategy.
+The following Climate Change and Nature Action Plan supports the delivery of objectives in the Climate Change Strategy.
 Drawing on feedback from the local community and organisations, actions have been identified which focus on things that the Council can directly control and influence (actions which address our 'Scope 1' and 'Scope 2' emissions), those which focus on reducing emissions arising from activities which we can indirectly influence ('Scope 3' emissions), and actions which will help reduce borough-wide emissions.
 The three scopes are defined in the Climate Change Strategy, and in a section below.

 Whilst the majority of actions in the Action Plan focus on reducing local carbon emissions in order to limit the impact of warming global temperatures, actions are also included which will help places, people and nature be ready for unavoidable climate change - 'climate change adaptation' actions.
-These actions are embedded throughout the relevant themes but feature heavily in the Natural Environment & Biodiversity theme.
+These actions will build resilience to the climate change risks that affect the Borough such as flooding and overheating, and are embedded throughout the relevant themes but feature heavily in the Natural Environment & Biodiversity theme.